Advanced Price Action Analysis

 SWING HIGH Or SWING LOW CONSIST OF MINIMUM 5 BAR.
-The middle bar must be higher high and higher low then the two proceeding bar and the two following bar
+The middle bar must be higher high and higher low than the two proceeding bars and the two following bar

 Restriction for drawing swing high and swing low

-- If bars high is parallel to the middle or high(LOW) bar, it does not count as one of the five bars in the swing HIGH (LOW) because it does not have a lower high(HIGHER LOW) than the middle bar
+- If the bar high is parallel to the middle or high(LOW) bar, it does not count as one of the five bars in the swing HIGH (LOW) because it does not have a lower high(HIGHER LOW) than the middle bar

-- TWO ADJACENT swing high or swing low may share bars
+- TWO ADJACENT swings high or swing low may share bars

 - A swing high

-- B both swing high and swing low, this happens because two proceeding bar and two following bar are inside bars, that fulfills the requirement of the middle bar must be the highest or lowest point of five bar sequence
+- B both swing high and swing low, this happens because two proceeding bars and two following bars are inside bars, which fulfills the requirement of the middle bar must be the highest or lowest point of five bar sequence

 - C both up and downswing by sharing bar